 At that point and for quite some time thereafter, no one sold tenkara rods in the US, and I had no idea how to import one from Japan.
 I spent the better part of 2007 trying different crappie rods, which I figured were as close as I could come to a real tenkara rod.
 When I tell people not to use a crappie rod because a real tenkara rod is so much better, I speak from experience.
 I got my first tenkara rod in early 2008.

 Finding information about tenkara was hard.
 Most of it was in Japanese, and the computerized translation just isn't very good.
 My goal for the TenkaraBum site is to provide the kind of information that I wish had been available when I was just starting out.

-I'm afraid my tone at times may come off a bit like "I did this and I did that" but I'm just trying to share my experiences with various techniques (not all of which have come from Japan), tenkara lines (the best of which were not made for tenkara), and rods I have found work quite well (the most fun of which did not get the word "tenkara" stenciled on them at the factory).
+I'm afraid my tone at times may come off a bit like "I did this and I did that" but I'm just trying to share my experiences with various techniques (not all of which have come from Japan), with various tenkara lines (not all of which were not made for tenkara), and rods I have found work quite well (not all of which had the word "tenkara" stenciled on them at the factory).

 Tenkara Demon and Tenkara Bum in Japan